-P = Purchased value,
+P = Purchased value

-S = Salvage value,
+S = Salvage value and

-N = Life span of input.
+N = Lifespan of input.

-Pond size was under-utilized because farmers in the study area used numerous small ponds.
-This could also be due to the fact that farmers in the area did not have sufficient technical-know in raising fish.
-This result corroborates the findings of [10] who reported that pond size was under-utilized.
+Pond size was underutilized because farmers in the study area used numerous small ponds.
+This could also be because farmers in the area did not have sufficient technical know in raising fish.
+This result corroborates the findings of the study by Inoni [10] who reported that pond size was underutilized.

 Inadequate capital might have led to farmers not stocking their ponds with adequate and quality fish seeds that will reach marketable size within the shortest period of time.
-The fact that fish seeds were underutilized in the area buttresses the point that fish farmers need to scale the hurdle of financial difficulty in order to have a thriving fish farming business.
-This result is contrary to the findings of a study like allocative efficiency in pond fish production in Delta State, Nigeria where it was reported that fish farmers over-stocked their ponds with slow growing, economically less viable species of fish [10].
+The fact that fish seeds were underutilized in the area buttresses the point that fish farmers need to scale the hurdle of financial difficulty to have a thriving fish farming business.
+This result is contrary to the findings of a study like allocative efficiency in pond fish production in Delta State, Nigeria, where it was reported that fish farmers overstocked their ponds with slow growing, economically less viable species of fish [10].

 The allocative efficiency estimate shows that feeds with a value of 1.032 were optimally utilized by fish farmers.
-This might be connected with the availability of local fish feeds at a relatively cheap price which fish farmers used together with highly nutritive foreign feeds to raise their fish This result is contrary to the findings of [10] on allocative efficiency in pond fish production in Delta State, Nigeria who reported that fish farmers over-utilized feeds in the process of raising fish.
+This might be connected with the availability of local fish feeds at a relatively cheap price which fish farmers used together with highly nutritive foreign feeds to raise their fish.
+This result is contrary to the findings of the study by Inoni [10] on allocative efficiency in pond fish production in Delta State, Nigeria, who reported that fish farmers overutilized feeds in the process of raising fish.

-The over-utilization of labour discovered in the study area can be traced to the availability of family labour which fish farmers can easily make use of whenever the need arises.
-This result is in agreement with the findings of previous research work like evaluation of technical efficiency of catfish production in Oyo State, Nigeria where it was reported that fish farmers over-utilized labour in catfish production [11].
-However, this result is contrary to the findings of [12] on resource productivity in small scale catfish farming in Rivers State, Nigeria.
-They reported that fish farmers under-utilized labour in catfish farming in the state.
+The overutilization of labor discovered in the study area can be traced to the availability of family labor which fish farmers can easily make use of whenever the need arises.
+This result is in agreement with the findings of previous research work like evaluation of technical efficiency of catfish production in Oyo State, Nigeria, where it was reported that fish farmers overutilized labor in catfish production [11].
+However, this result is contrary to the findings of the study by Onoja and Achike [12] on resource productivity in small-scale catfish farming in Rivers State, Nigeria.
+They reported that fish farmers underutilized labor in catfish farming in the state.